 The general fund is liable for any deficits in these funds and provides transfers when cash is required, not when accruals occur.
-The deficit fund balance in the food service fund results from adjustments for accrued liabilities and a long-term interfund loan payable (See Note 5.B.).
-The deficit fund balances in the remaining funds result from adjustments for accrued liabilities.
+The deficit fund balances resulted from adjustments for accrued liabilities.

 NOTE 4 - DEPOSITS AND INVESTMENTS

 State statutes classify monies held by the District into three categories.